 The Salvation Army in Canada owns and operates all Salvation Army Thrift Stores and has done so for more than 100 years.
-In urban communities across Canada, the majority of Thrift Stores are overseen by the Salvation Army's National Recycling Operations (NRO) division.
+In urban communities across Canada, the majority of Thrift Stores are overseen by The Salvation Army National Recycling Operations (NRO).
 Those not operated by NRO are overseen by Salvation Army ministries such as the local church or Family Services unit.
-All Salvation Army Thrift Stores, are 100 per cent charity-based and exist to generate funds to support Salvation Army programs and services that help residents in the areas in which they operate.
-Donated clothing and other goods are efficiently and ethically recycled and sold to offer practical assistance for children and families, often tending to the basic necessities of life.

 2. Who do I contact to receive help from The Salvation Army such as food, clothing and household goods?

-5. How can I donate clothing, toys and other household items?
+3. How can I donate items?

-6. How does the Salvation Army recycle clothing items that are not sold in Thrift Stores?
+4. How does the Salvation Army recycle clothing items that are not sold in Thrift Stores?

-7. How does the Salvation Army Help to Divert Waste from Local Landfills?
+5. How does the Salvation Army Help to Divert Waste from Local Landfills?